 Additional insights can be obtained from quantitative modeling, such as changes in the population and the age structure of the population due to tourism development and growth.
 For example, policymakers might be interested in the effects of water purification policies on the number of tourists visiting the Cancún area.
 Among the questions that might be asked are the following: (1) What water purity standards should the government set?
-(2) Who will pay for the cleanup, the government, the tourism industry, the population, the tourists, or a combination of these groups?
-If the government policy states that the tourism industry needs to pay for a part of the cleanup, the hotel owners will be upset unless there is a positive impact from higher tourist demand and higher prices.
+(2) Who will pay for the cleanup, the government, the tourism industry, the population, the tourism industry needs to pay for a part of the cleanup, the hotel owners will be upset unless there is a positive impact from higher tourist demand and higher prices.
 On the topics of population, development, environment, and tourism, many kinds of interesting questions can be asked, especially with regard to their interactions - for instance, the effects changes in investments or policies on (foreign) investment have on tourism and the rest of the economy, and the relationship between the environment and tourism.